shalecraig/Notes/cs343/notes/notes.md

 -   When groups arrive, we should concatenate spans readers with no writers in between.
 The textbook argues that *Now we lose kind of waiting task!*.
-I’m unsure of what this means[^20].
+I’m unsure of what this means[^20^](#fn20).

--   If we create a “next up” chair...
-I don’t really understand this one.
+-   If we create a “next up” chair… I don’t really understand this one.

 -   If we create a ticked method (See
     Sub-Section [sub:n~t~hread~b~akery~t~ickets]), we can get readers
     and writers to take a ticket before releasing the baton.
 Starvation is not an issue, but this isn’t efficient.

--   If we had a list of private semaphores...
-I don’t really understand this one either.
+-   If we had a list of private semaphores… I don’t really understand this one either.

 #### Solution 7 {#ssub:solution_7}